Top 10 Board Games

 Year: 1995

-The original ‘Area majority’ game?
-And easily one of the best.
+One of the oldest area majority games and still one of the best.
 The power card mechanism is genius - higher numbers give you better actions but worse turn order next round, creating this constant push-and-pull between grabbing what you need now versus positioning for the future.
-The Castillo is brilliant too, this hidden reservoir of cubes that gets revealed during scoring, leading to those perfect ‘gotcha’ moments when someone’s seemingly dominant position crumbles.
-It’s a game of reading opponents, managing resources, and timing your moves perfectly.
+The Castillo is brilliant too, this hidden reservoir of cubes that gets revealed during scoring, leading to those perfect “gotcha” moments when someone’s seemingly dominant position crumbles.
+A game of reading opponents, managing resources, and timing your moves.
 Nearly thirty years old and it still plays better than most modern area control games.

 These almost made the list, and on another day, some of them might have: